Review of top quark mass measurements in CMS: Direct measurements from top quark decays

 In quantum field theory, the equality of the mass of a particle and its antiparticle is a consequence of the \CPT theorem, according to which all Lorentz-invariant local gauge theories are invariant under a \CPT transformation~\cite{Greenberg:2002uu}.
 Therefore, the validity of the \CPT theorem can be tested experimentally by measuring the mass of a particle and its antiparticle.

-In CMS, the mass of the top quark and antiquark are independently determined by performing the fit described in Section~\ref{sec:mt_fit_ST} in the \Pellp and \Pellm final states, respectively, resulting in \begin{linenomath} \end{linenomath} in good agreement with each other and with the result of the combined-channel fit.
+In CMS, the difference in mass between the top quark and the top antiquark has been probed in measurements using top quarks produced both singly and in pairs.
+Using the single top production process, the masses of the top quark and antiquark were independently determined by performing the fit described in Section~\ref{sec:mt_fit_ST} in the \Pellp and \Pellm final states, respectively, resulting in

+in good agreement with each other and with the result of the combined-channel fit.
 The uncertainty in \mtbar is found to be larger due to a lower production rate of top antiquarks compared to top quarks in single top quark production in \pp collisions.

-The mass ratio and the mass difference are then derived accounting for the correlation between the systematic uncertainties in the two cases, resulting in: \begin{linenomath} \end{linenomath} The estimated values of $R_{\mt}$ and \delmt are consistent with unity and zero, respectively, within uncertainties, showing no evidence for violation of \CPT invariance.
+The mass ratio and the mass difference are then derived accounting for the correlation between the systematic uncertainties in the two cases, resulting in:

+The estimated values of $R_{\mt}$ and \delmt are consistent with unity and zero, respectively, within uncertainties, showing no evidence for violation of \CPT invariance.
 In Fig.~\ref{fig:delM_Comp}, the result for \delmt is compared to those of previous CMS measurements in \ttbar events~\cite{CMS:2012hzy, CMS:2016les}, which were based on a modified ideogram analysis method in the lepton+jets channel, allowing \mt and \mtbar to have different values, and separating the event samples using the lepton charge.
 The results in \ttbar events are of better precision compared to single top quark results.
 All measurements of \delmt are compatible with zero.
 Currently, the most stringent test of \CPT invariance is obtained from the measurements of the antiproton to proton mass ratio in so-called Penning-trap experiments~\cite{BASE:2022yvh, Cheng:2022omt}.
 However, the CMS 8\TeV result from \ttbar events~\cite{CMS:2016les} remains the most precise measurement of the mass ratio for the top quark to antiquark.